mishmish-dev/cboe-assignment/README.md

-# Implementation notes
+# Solution notes

-I've created a little framework for parsing PITCH messages, contained in `pitch` Python package.
+For the solution, I've created a little framework for parsing PITCH messages, contained in `pitch` Python package.
 It's used by the `main` module that solves the initial task.
-Should be pretty straightforward.
+Data and message types definitions are present in `pitch/basic_types.py` and `pitch/data_model.py` and can be easily extended.

 The folder `tests` contains a couple of unit tests for `pitch` library, for an example.

 In in the solution, I ignored OrderCancel messages for the sake of simplicity.
+The output of the program is `answer.txt`.

 # Task